renesansz/tweet-pa-more/README.md

 # tweet-pa-more
-A simple MEAN application with Twitter Integration
+A Twitter Like MEAN application